 Please review this document carefully and download or print a copy for your reference.
 You can access a PDF version of this document that you can download or print by clicking here.

-Recall that this Consumer Overdraft Disclosure is incorporated as part of your Account Agreement with New Covenant Dominion Federal Credit Union (NCDFCU) and applies only to consumer accounts.
+Recall that your Consumer Account Agreement with New Covenant Dominion Federal Credit Union (“NCDFCU,” “we,” “us,” or “our”) incorporates this Consumer Overdraft Disclosure and that you accept all terms of the Account Agreement and all documents it references by signing our Account-Opening Application.
+This disclosure applies only to consumer accounts.
 A consumer account is one held by an individual for personal, family, or household purposes.
-Different policies apply to non-consumer accounts, such as accounts held by organizations, businesses, unincorporated associations, or churches.

 During your relationship with NCDFCU, there may be times when you do not have enough money to cover the transactions to be posted to your account due to an unintentional error or miscalculation.
 An overdraft occurs when you do not have enough money in your account to cover a transaction, but we pay it anyway as a convenience to you.